Here are some common misconceptions of carpet cleaning

 We wish this were true, but it isn’t.
 Consumers often think that if they want to clean four rooms there should be a price set for the cleaning.

-Honest, reputable carpet cleaning companies price carpet cleaning by the square foot.
+Honest, reputable carpet cleaning companies price carpet cleaning by square foot.
 We are only going to charge for the space that we actually clean.
-So if you’d like us to tell you the exact cost of cleaning your carpet, we need to know the exact number of square feet that you want cleaned.
+So if you’d like us to tell you the exact cost of cleaning your carpet, we need to know the exact number of square feet that you want to be cleaned.
 To get an accurate measurement, a technician will need to be scheduled to come and measure the areas you want to have cleaned.
-Quotes from Arizona Hydro-Pro are free of charge!
+Call Arizona Hydro-Pro for a quote.